Britney Spears not ready to return to music business she calls 'scary' - NewsBreak

 Britney Spears not ready to return to music business she calls 'scary'

-LOS ANGELES (Reuters) - Britney Spears has signaled she is not yet ready to return to making music after 13 years under a conservatorship that took away control of her personal and business affairs and left her scared of the entertainment business.
+LOS ANGELES, Dec 28 (Reuters) - Britney Spears has signaled she is not yet ready to return to making music after 13 years under a conservatorship that took away control of her personal and business affairs and left her scared of the entertainment business.

 Spears, 40, who last month was freed from the court-imposed arrangement in 2008 sought by her father, said in a lengthy Instagram post on Monday that she wanted to "push myself a bit more and do things that scare me but not too much" in 2022.